 - If you suspect you have an allergy, see your doctor, who can refer you for skin or blood tests, and help you understand what your test results mean.

 - If you have a seafood allergy, it's important to check the labels on processed or packaged foods, as ingredients made from seafood are added to many foods that you might not expect.

-Types of seafood that can cause allergies
+What types of seafood can cause allergies?

 Most people who are allergic to seafood have mild symptoms such as: